vivmagarwal/js-design-patterns/pages/strategy-design-pattern/readme.md

 - defines a family of alogrithms
 - the individiual strategy implementation encapsulates each algorithm
 - individual strategies are interchangeable as they implement a uniform interface that context understands
+- context is a class with uses strategy
 - the context is a compositor allowing us to compose a flavour of implementation as needed
 - a common naming convention for strategies is using the word `behaviour` for strategies